Virtual Reality en Artificial Intelligence

 A common problem with VR installations is that a lot of staff is needed, while only one visitor can use the headset at a time.
 The result: high effort, but limited reach.

-Location-based multiplayer VR approaches this fundamentally differently.
+Location-based multiplayer VR experiences approach this fundamentally differently.
 Because multiple people step into the same virtual world at once, far more visitors can participate in a short time.
 The impact becomes larger and more widely felt: friends, strangers, and colleagues share a moment together that lasts.

 During A Place So Far at De Helling in Utrecht, eight visitors joined each session.
 At the VR Silent Disco, it’s even ten per session - a scale rarely seen in the multiplayer VR world.